-Participants of the Section 8 Housing Choice Voucher program (HCV) are provided with financial assistance to afford an apartment owned by a private landlord.
+Housing Choice Voucher (Section 8) program (HCV) participants are provided with financial assistance to afford an apartment owned by a private landlord.
 In this program, MHRA pays part of the rent each month for eligible families, who will be required to pay a portion of adjusted monthly income toward rent and utilities, which must be no less than 30% of income, to no greater than 40%.